Scaling Knowledge Graph Construction through Synthetic Data Generation and Distillation

 \subsubsection{Chain-of-Triplet}

 We design a triplet retrieval method that first breaks down the question into sub-queries in a triplet format.
-These triplet queries are then used to retrieve the most semantically matching triplet facts from the extracted knowledge graph.
+These triplet queries are then used to retrieve the most semantically matching triplet facts from the extracted KG.
 Specifically, it includes three steps to generate the final answer. \paragraph{Step 1: Generate the Chain of Triplet Queries:} given a question, we convert it into a series of triplet queries.
-Specifically, since our downstream task involves multi-hop question answering, instead of generating a single triplet, we prompt the model to generate a chain of triplets.
+Specifically, since our downstream task involves multi-hop QA, instead of generating a single triplet, we prompt the model to generate a chain of triplets.
 The generated triplets may contain placeholders that represent unknown entities.
 The prompt is shown in Figure~\ref{prompt-queries-triple}.

 \paragraph{Step 2: Triplet Retrieval:} once the chain of triplet queries is generated, we retrieve the top 20 triplets for each query.
 During retrieval, if any of the triplets contain placeholders for uncertain entities, we attempt to resolve those entities by filling them with entities or relations from the previously retrieved triplets.
-For subsequent triplet queries in the chain, placeholders are updated with these resolved entities, thus refining the triplet queries progressively. \paragraph{Step 3: Question Answering:} with the question, the chain of triplet queries, and the retrieved triplets, we prompt the model to generate the answer.
+For subsequent triplet queries in the chain, placeholders are updated with these resolved entities, thus refining the triplet queries progressively.

+\paragraph{Step 3: Question Answering:} with the question, the chain of triplet queries, and the retrieved triplets, we prompt the model to generate the answer.
 If the graph extraction method also retrieves associated propositions alongside the triplets, these propositions are provided to the model to further enhance the answer generation.
 The prompt is shown in Figure~\ref{fig:prompt-tripletqa}.

 \paragraph{Graph + LLM}: We use the same graph + LLM retriever hyper-parameters as in \cref{appendix-graph_llm}.